 Company Pay Ratios

-Public companies are now required to disclose their companies' pay ratios between the CEOs and median employees.
-These data are important because they show which companies are investing in their workforce to create high-wage jobs.
+Company pay ratio data is important.
+It shows which companies are investing in their workforce to create high-wage jobs.
 The table below shows how companies pay their CEOs relative to their workforce.

 |Ticker||Company||Median Worker Pay||Pay Ratio Sort ascending|